GSA/plainlanguage.gov/_pages/law/background/memo-guidelines.md

 Ask your customers.
 Do reader testing through surveys, focus groups, or protocol testing.
 You might also include a statement at the end of your document like this:

-> _Plain Language Instructions_
+> #### Plain language instructions

-> > _We try to write clearly.
-If you can suggest how to improve the clarity of these instructions, call or write (appropriate contact)._
+> We try to write clearly.
+If you can suggest how to improve the clarity of these instructions, call or write (appropriate contact).

 You could also post notices in offices where you distribute forms or instructions.
 For example:

-> _Our Commitment to Plain Language_
+> #### Our commitment to plain language

-> > _We've tried to make all of our forms, notices, letters, and pamphlets easy to understand.
+> We've tried to make all of our forms, notices, letters, and pamphlets easy to understand.
 If you can suggest how to write our documents more clearly, call or write (appropriate contact).The American people expect clear information from their government, and the President and the Vice President take this expectation very seriously.
-Plain language in all of our communication is the very foundation of good service to our customers._
+Plain language in all of our communication is the very foundation of good service to our customers.